MariaEgbuna/Adidas_Sales/README.md

 1.  **Database Setup:** Ensure you have a PostgreSQL database instance set up and a client like DBeaver connected.
 2.  **Load Data:** Import the `Adidas_US_Sales.csv` file into a table named `adidas_sales_data` in your PSQL database.
 Ensure appropriate data types for columns (e.g., `invoice_date` as `DATE`, `price_per_unit` as `NUMERIC`, `units_sold` as `INTEGER`, `total_sales`, `operating_profit` as `NUMERIC`, `operating_margin_percent` as `NUMERIC`).
 Remember to apply the data cleaning steps mentioned above (recalculating `total_sales`) to ensure data integrity.
 3.  **Run Queries:** Execute the SQL queries from the [`Adidas_Sales_EDA.sql`](Adidas_Sales_EDA.sql) file within your PSQL environment to obtain the analysis results.

-## Future Work

-* Develop interactive dashboards (e.g., in Power BI) to visualize key trends and insights.
-* Conduct deeper statistical analysis to identify sales seasonality and predict future performance.
-* Explore more granular data if available, such as customer demographics or marketing spend, to derive further actionable insights.

----